 Southeastern Louisiana University does not guarantee assignment to a particular type of accommodation.
 Assignment to rooms in the residence hall will be made in accordance with the established policy for priorities and on the basis of available housing space.
 Room assignment is contingent upon final acceptance for admission.
 Organizational house room assignments are made by University Housing in conjunction with each organization's House Manager.
 Rooms are to be occupied only by the students to whom the rooms are assigned.
 Rooms may not be sublet to another person.
 Applicants are advised to apply early.
 Building and room assignments are based on; acceptance to the university, date of Housing application, and all fees and prepayment received.
 The university reserves the right to change the room assignment of any student, to deny residence to any student, or dismiss a student from a residence hall at any time such action is deemed necessary for the best interest of the residence hall system and/or it residents.

 Southeastern Louisiana University has a continuing commitment to offer quality dining programs and facilities that reflect the lifestyles of today's college student.
 Our campus dining program provides a unique combination of specialty restaurants offering a variety of food choices.
 Two types of restaurants are featured in Dining Services: 1) The Mane Dish – an all-you-care-to-eat dining facility with entrees prepared in front of customers; 2) The Lion's Den – a food court which is host to retailers such as Chic-fil-A, Panda Express, Taco Bell, Mooyah, the Union Market featuring grab 'n go options and more.
-We also offer other retail locations including Starbuck's, Popeye's, Subway and Java City Internet Cafe.
+We also offer other retail locations including Starbuck's, Popeye's, and Java City Internet Cafe.
 In addition to the many restaurant options, we also offer four full-service convenience stores on campus.
-Mane Market is located in Louisiana Hall, Mane Market Too is located in Garrett Hall, Union Market is located in the Lion’s Den Food Court, and a new store will be opening in the Student Union in Spring 2016.
+Mane Market is located in Louisiana Hall, Mane Market Too is located in Garrett Hall, Union Market is located in the Lion’s Den Food Court, and The Marketplace is located in the Student Union East wing next to Popeye's.

 Southeastern Louisiana University has a mandatory meal plan policy for resident students.

-The Gold Plan: Provides seven (7) all-you-care-to-eat meals per week in The Mane Dish.
+The Gold Plan: Provides eight (8) all-you-care-to-eat meals per week in The Mane Dish.
 Cub Cash (declining balance dollars) is included with this meal plan.